 The IND price category code is used for Very Large Industrial consumers with individual pricing.
 These sites are generally supplied at HV and have assets which are dedicated to their supply.

-Some of the sites are invoiced directly by Northpower whilst others are charged via a retailer.
-This price category code includes all distributed generation sites with capacity of 1MW or greater.
+This price category code includes all distributed generation sites with capacity of 1MW or greater, and all embedded networks regardless of capacity.

-We assess charges for these consumers on an individual basis, in line with our Pricing Methodology and Cost of Supply model where possible.
+We assess charges for these consumers on an individual basis, in line with our Pricing Methodology and using our Cost of Supply model.